Concordium/concordium.github.io/README.md

 ## Preview

-If you do not want to build the documentation to preview, you can install Esbonio https://marketplace.visualstudio.com/items?itemName=swyddfa.esbonio into VSCode.
-Then you can use the search bar to run >Esbonio:OpenPreview.
+If you do not want to build the documentation to preview from the terminal, you can install Esbonio https://marketplace.visualstudio.com/items?itemName=swyddfa.esbonio into VSCode.
+Then you can use the command palette to run >Esbonio:OpenPreview.
 This builds a preview file.
 This solution still requires that you have VSCode installed and the repository locally on your computer.

 ## License